 After six minutes of fighting wet conditions, Wickens emerged as the fastest of the six drivers on his final lap.
 His 1:01.6643 pushed perennial St. Petersburg pole winner Power to second, besting his time by 0.0703 seconds.

-Wickens’ pole is the seventh for Sam Schmidt’s IndyCar team and the first since Mikhail Aleshin qualified on top at Pocono Raceway in 2016.
+Wickens’ pole is the seventh for Sam Schmidt’s IndyCar team and first since Mikhail Aleshin qualified on top at Pocono Raceway in 2016.
 The achievement also marks the first pole for a rookie at St. Petersburg since Bourdais in 2003.

 Power will start on the front row next to Wickens while AJ Foyt Racing’s Leist will share Row 2 with fellow rookie King.
 Sato and Hunter-Reay qualified on Row 3 for Rahal Letterman Lanigan Racing and Andretti Autosport, respectively.

 Sunday’s on-track action will begin at 8:45 a.m.
 EDT with a 30-minute warm-up session ahead of the 110-lap Firestone Grand Prix of St. Petersburg, set to go green at 12:40 p.m.
+Live television coverage will open on ABC 10 minutes earlier.